Nundah suburb profile

 Nundah demographics

-Nundah, located in Brisbane's northern suburbs, is a vibrant and growing community known for its blend of urban convenience and suburban charm.
-With a population of 13,098 and a median age of 35, Nundah attracts a diverse mix of residents, including young professionals, families, and retirees.
-The suburb's proximity to the Brisbane CBD, along with its excellent transport links, makes it an attractive option for those seeking a balanced lifestyle with easy access to city amenities.
+Nundah, a suburb located in Brisbane's northern region, offers a blend of suburban charm and urban convenience.
+With a population of 13,098 and a median age of 35, it attracts a diverse mix of residents, including young professionals, families, and retirees.
+The suburb's proximity to the Brisbane CBD, along with its well-connected public transport options, makes it an appealing choice for those seeking a balanced lifestyle with easy access to city amenities.

-Housing in Nundah is varied, with a significant portion of properties being rented, accounting for 56% of the housing market.
-This high rental rate reflects the suburb's appeal to those seeking flexible living arrangements, including students and young professionals.
-Meanwhile, 15.1% of properties are owned outright, and 28.8% are owned with a mortgage, indicating a stable homeowner base and opportunities for new buyers entering the market.
+The housing landscape in Nundah is varied, with a significant portion of properties being rented, accounting for 56% of the housing market.
+This high rental rate indicates a strong demand for flexible living arrangements, appealing to both transient residents and those looking for short-term accommodation.
+Meanwhile, 15.1% of properties are owned outright, and 28.8% are owned with a mortgage, reflecting a stable community with a mix of long-term homeowners and new buyers entering the market.

 Nundah infrastructure, key developments and investment opportunities